Discover all the tax services we offer

 One of the most difficult expat tax forms to understand is Form 8938.
 For years, this form has been a thorn in the side of American taxpayers around the world.
 To help clear up this confusing topic, we’ve compiled everything you need to know about IRS Form 8938.

-Form 8938 is an informational IRS tax form that was created as part of the Foreign Account Tax Compliance Act (FATCA), which was passed into law in 2010.
-The purpose of the form is to alert the IRS that an individual has received certain types of foreign assets.
+Form 8938 is an informational IRS tax form created as part of the Foreign Account Tax Compliance Act (FATCA), which was passed into law in 2010.
+The form alerts the IRS that an individual owns certain types of foreign assets.

 US persons who own foreign financial assets valued above certain thresholds must file this form to report those assets.
 Common examples of foreign financial assets include:

-This form is required under the rules of the Foreign Account Tax Compliance Act (FATCA).
+This form is required under the rules of the Foreign Account Tax Compliance Act.
 FATCA is designed to prevent taxpayers from hiding their assets and income overseas to avoid taxation.

 While this form is similar to the FBAR, they are not the same.
 Understanding the differences can be crucial for expat tax compliance.